jcstaudt/documentation/README.md

 `$ mkdocs build`

-This generates a `mkdocs.yml` configuration file and creates the mkdocs site in the `site/` folder.
+This creates the mkdocs site in the `site/` folder.
+After changing text in an existing file, you may wish to build a clean instance using:

+`$ mkdocs build --clean`

 ## Testing documentation layout

 To preview locally, start the server with `$ mkdocs serve`.
 You will be able to edit existing files and observe the results in real time.

-After changing text in an existing file, you may wish to build a clean instance using:

-`$ mkdocs build --clean`